Bartel-Group/synth_assess/README.md

 ```

 ## Material synthesizability prediction (solistatesynth.pred)
-This module enables users to apply five synthesizability predictors to a material of interest.
+This module enables users to replicate our results for five synthesizability predictors applied to generative models.
 Two of the five models (PU-CGNF [5] and SynthNN [6]) take only formula as input while the other three (PU-CGCNN [7], SynCoTrain [8], and TSDNN [9]) require structural inputs as well.
+Note that we do not import these packages, but offer users the input files needed to make predictions on the materials used in this assessment.

-If this module is used, please cite the following (depending which predictive models are used)
+For further information, please refer to
 ```
 [5] Jang, J.; Gu, G. H.; Noh, J.; Kim, J.; Jung, Y. Structure-Based Synthesizability Prediction of Crystals Using Partially Supervised Learning.
 J. Am.
 Chem.
 Soc.
 2020, 142 (44), 18836–18843. https://doi.org/10.1021/jacs.0c07384.